Where To Use Large Format Tile For Unique Designs

 Concrete

-Spacious open floor plan with dining set, kitchen and large format concrete tile flooring
+Spacious open floor plan with concrete tile

 When it comes to using a large format type in your house, you are not restricted to factory-made porcelain, ceramic, or glass floor tiles.
 Prefabricated concrete tile, which is custom-made for your project, is a new low-cost, adaptable, and long-lasting tiling option.